mhkarimi1383/rawfile-localpv/README.md

 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Fopenebs%2Frawfile-localpv.svg?type=shield)](https://app.fossa.com/projects/git%2Bgithub.com%2Fopenebs%2Frawfile-localpv?ref=badge_shield)

 ## RawFile-LocalPV
-The RawFile-LocalPV OpenEBS Data-Engine is a simialr but more flexible, yet more complex.. derication of the LocalPV-Hostpath Data-Engine. <BR>
+The RawFile-LocalPV OpenEBS Data-Engine is a similar but more flexible, yet more complex derivation of the LocalPV-Hostpath Data-Engine. <BR>

 This are a few reasons to consider using node-based (rather than network-based) storage architetcure:
 > - Performance: Almost no network-based storage solution can keep up with baremetal disk performance in terms of IOPS/latency/throughput combined.
 And you’d like to get the best out of the SSD you’ve got!